rulonder/rulonder.github.io/_posts/2016-06-15-fortran-debug-with-docker.md

 ---
 layout: post
 title: Fortran debugging with Docker in Visual Studio Code
-tags: [fortran debug gdb docker visualstudiocode]
+tags: [fortran ,debug ,gdb ,docker ,visualstudiocode]
+techs: [Docker , plus,Visual_code]
 ---

 ## Debugging with Docker

 As we saw in our earlier post OSx is not very friendly to set up with the gdb.
 But there are more options to debug our program.
 One of those is to use Docker, with a simple dockerfile we can get a running and reproducible enviroment where we can compile and run our fortran program.
 Although it will be a linux binary , in some cases this might even be desirable.